 Cancer fatigue is one of the most common side effects of cancer.
-Because there are so many causes of cancer fatigue, there may not be a way to prevent it.
-But, there may be ways to reduce it.
+Because there are so many causes of cancer fatigue, there may not be a way to prevent it, but it can be managed.
 Talk to your doctor.
-Also talk to your family and friends to help you cope with your condition.
+Coordinate with your family and friends to help you with tasks at home until you feel better.

 J Pain Symptom Manage.
 2009;38(5):650-662.

 J Natl Cancer Inst.
 2008;100(16):1155-1166.